-Demand for our equipment and systems for the defense industry is expected to remain strong and continue to expand, based on defense budget plans, accelerated ship build schedules, increased geopolitical tensions, the projected build schedule of submarines, aircraft carriers and undersea propulsion and power systems and the solutions we provide.
+Demand for our equipment and systems for the defense industry is expected to remain strong and continue to expand, based on defense budget plans, accelerated ship build schedules, increased geopolitical tensions, the projected build schedules of submarines, aircraft carriers, and undersea propulsion and power systems, and the solutions we provide.
+We also don't believe that changes made by the new U.S. presidential administration will materially impact our defense business.
 In addition to U.S. Navy applications, we also provide specialty pumps, turbines, compressors, and controllers for various fluid and thermal management systems used in U.S. Department of Defense radar, laser, electronics, and power systems.
 We have built a leading position, and in most instances a sole source position, for certain systems and equipment for the defense industry.

 Our traditional energy markets are undergoing significant transition.
 While we expect that fossil fuels will continue to be an important component in the global energy industry for many years to come, there are significant changes in the priorities for capital investments by our customers and the regions in which those investments are being made.
-We expect that the systemic changes in the energy markets, which are influenced by the increasing use by consumers of alternative fuels and government policies to stimulate their usage, will lead to demand growth for fossil-based fuels that is less than the global growth rate.
+We expect that the systemic changes in the energy markets, which are influenced by the increasing use by consumers of alternative fuels and government policies to stimulate their usage, may lead to demand growth for fossil-based fuels that is less than the global growth rate.
 The timing and catalyst for a recovery in this market remain uncertain.
 Accordingly, we believe that in the near term the quantity of projects available for us to compete for will remain low and that new project pricing will remain challenging.
-Additionally, we believe that the majority of new capital investment orders in our traditional energy markets will be outside the U.S. such as India and the Middle-East.
+Additionally, we believe that the majority of new capital investment orders in our traditional energy markets will be outside the U.S., such as India and the Middle-East.
 Finally, over the last few years we have experienced an increase in our energy and chemical aftermarket orders primarily from the domestic market as our customers continue to maintain and invest in the facilities they currently operate.
 We expect this trend to continue for the foreseeable future.

 Over the long-term, we expect that population growth, an expanding global middle class, and an increasing desire for improved quality of life and access to consumer products will drive increased demand for industrial goods within the plastics and resins value chain along with fertilizers and related products.
-As such, we expect investment in new global chemical and petrochemical capacity will improve and drive growth in demand for our products and services.
+As such, we expect investment in new global chemical and petrochemical capacity will continue and drive growth in demand for our products and services.